benjamin-vauchel/BreadCrumb/readme.md

 And add new features :

 *   chunk as templates (properties &containerTpl, &currentCrumbTpl, &linkCrumbTpl, &maxCrumbTpl)
-*   breadcrumb for specific resource (property &resourceId)
+*   breadcrumb for and from specific resource (property &to and &from)
 *   direction (property &direction)
 *   showContainer property
 *   useWebLinkUrl property